June 8, 2015

 Now we can enter our credentials.
 Since we are using a local server we make use of the credentials supplied by MAMP for some of these fields.

-Input your database name that you just created and for username use root and for password use root.
+Input the database name that you just created and for username use root and for password use root.
 These are defined by MAMP by default.
 You should now have something like this:

 Click Submit and Run the Install.
 You now have a working WordPress website on your local machine.
 Congrats!